some answers ?

 2. Your business plan is KEY

 We cannot stress how important this is.
 We recently spoke to a client that wasn’t making any proper sales.
-It’s because they didn’t have a proper business plan to help them figure out how to make their business grow and what it’s goals and objectives are.
-You definitely need to approach a professional to help you out with a business plan or do loads of research to create one yourself.
+It’s because they didn’t have a proper plan to help them figure out how to make their business grow and what it’s goals and objectives are.
+You definitely need to approach a professional to help you out with a plan or do loads of research to create one yourself.

 3. Don’t wait for your product to be perfect

 If you’re waiting till your product is perfect to launch your business, then you’re probably wasting your time.
 We’ve seen successful companies that have a huge following and loads of clients release products that aren’t perfect or bug-free.
 And that’s okay.
 Be as open with your audience as possible and ask them to let you know what they want improved, and build your product as you go.